-The subject line for your webinar invite follows similar rules to all good email communication.
+Webinar invite subject lines follow similar rules to all good email communication.
 A few things to keep in mind are:

 Preview text is the copy that appears after the subject line in an inbox.
 It’s your opportunity to expand your subject line and to summarize what people can expect if they open your email.

 Email preview text can be anywhere from 40 to 130 characters in length so make sure to use the space wisely.
 It’s also good to keep in mind that preview text can vary in appearance across email clients so always test your preview text before sending.